kitfud/NFTblog/src/content/pages/about.md

 slug: /about
 title: About After The Storm, 2021
 ---
 Thank you so much for viewing my art.
-It is an intimate part of my past and I hope my openness to inspires the viewer to reflect.
+It is an intimate part of my past and I hope my openness inspires the viewer to reflect.

 ![Love Is](/assets/mouselove-01.png "Love Is")